Planning a Visit

 Admission to the Clarence R. Smith Mineral Museum is always free of charge.

 Field Trips and other educational programming are also provided free of charge.

 Unfortunately, we have no control over the parking situation around campus and depending on the day/time/season of your visit, parking fees may apply.

 Groups are welcome at the museum!
 If you are planning a group visit to campus and would like to make a brief stop in the museum during our open hours, you do not need to call ahead.
-However, if you are interested in having your group participate in one of our educational programs, please review our field trip page and then email the museum specialist to plan your visit.
+However, if you are interested in having your group participate in one of our educational programs, please review our Educational Programs page and then email the Museum Specialist to plan your visit.

 Babies & Toddlers

 Young children, including babies, are encouraged to visit the museum!
 Strollers are allowed in the museum but please know that small children will have difficulty viewing the displays from a stroller.
 Is your little one learning to identify colors?
 Ask for a copy of our Mineral Color Hunt to help hone their skills while interacting with the minerals on display.
 Unfortunately, the restrooms in Moser Hall do not have changing tables.